awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 Loads the data from a file that uses Optimized Row Columnar \(ORC\) file format\.

 PARQUET  <a name="copy-parquet"></a>
 Loads the data from a file that uses Parquet file format\.
-For COPY from Parquet, the target table can't use a SMALLINT data type\.
-Instead, use INT\.